Peacefulhat/pong/README.md

 # pong
-simple poing game written in c with raylib not completely written yet
+simple poing game written in c with raylib, not completely written yet